LoginRadius/engineering-portal/content/guest-post/nodejs-authentication-guide/index.md

 };
 ```

 The code snippet created the token using JWT's `sign` function.
-This function takes in three (3) parameters:
+This function takes in three parameters:

 - the payload is the first parament that you'll pass to the function.
-This payload holds data concerning the user and this data should not contain sensitive information like passwords;
+This payload holds data concerning the user, and this data should not contain sensitive information like passwords;

 - you passed your `jwtSecret` as the second parameter; and,